Sean Murphy Player Props: Braves vs. Rockies

 Sean Murphy At The Plate

-- Among qualifying batters in baseball, he ranks 45th in batting average, 17th in on-base percentage, and 15th in slugging.
+- Among qualifying hitters, he ranks 28th in batting average, while his on-base percentage ranks 13th and he is 14th in slugging.

-- Murphy has picked up a hit in 33 of 55 games this year, with multiple hits 15 times.
+- Murphy has reached base via a hit in 34 games this year (of 56 played), and had multiple hits in 16 of those games.

-- Murphy has driven home a run in 20 games this year (36.4%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on six occasions..
+- Murphy has picked up an RBI in 35.7% of his games this season, with more than one RBI in 17.9% of his games.
+He has also plated three or more runs in six contests.

-- He has scored in 24 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.